CS3219-AY2223S1/cs3219-project-ay2223s1-g38/README.md

 # AlgoHike
 This is our CS3219 project.

+# Running application locally
+1. Ensure you have Docker installed.
+2. Pull the repository to your local device and `cd` into the directory.
+3. Run docker-compose up -d
+4. Go to localhost:3000.

 # First time developer set up guide
 ### Software Prerequisites:
 1. MongoDB